 Commonly referred to as Dunbar’s Number, 150 has been proven to be the maximum amount of relationships that any one person can sustain.
 The original research was done back in the 1990’s by British anthropologist Robin Dunbar who found a correlation between brain size and the average social group size.
 By using the average human brain size and extrapolating from the results of primates, he proposed that humans can only comfortably maintain 150 stable relationships.
 He then turned his attention to humans to see if his assumptions were correct.
 They were.

 As it turns out, 150 is also the maximum size of farming communities before they split, or need to be governed and policed.
-150 employees is also the optimum size of an organisation's workforce before it needs to split into departments, and historically it is the basic unit size of Roman armies.
-Basically, Dunbar argued that 150 is the perfect size of a community.
+150 employees is also the optimum size of an organisation’s workforce before it needs to split into departments, and historically it is the basic unit size of Roman armies.
+Basically, Dunbar argued that 150 is the perfect size for a community.

 Writing about communities in his book A Different Drum, M. Scott Peck explained that a true community is one where each member loves and supports each other, helping make big decisions together, for the good of the group, where no one person is in charge.
 When you consider that a community is a group of people who love and support each other, coming together in times of need and celebrating together on happy occasions, it makes you wonder if the communities that marketers think they are building are really communities at all.

 The reason that I love the Salesforce Marketing Cloud is that it allows big companies to act small.
 Whether you have thousands of followers or millions of fans, the beauty of tools like Radian6 is that they allow brands to break down their vast numbers of fans, followers and subscribers into small manageable communities.
-Better to provide highly personalized experience for 100 groups of 150, than blast marketing messages to mailing lists of 15,000.
-Sony Playstation are doing this beautifully at the moment by using the Marketing Cloud to understand the needs of their 120m users on a daily basis.
+Better to provide a highly personalized experience for 100 groups of 150, than blast marketing messages to mailing lists of 15,000.
+Sony PlayStation is doing this beautifully at the moment by using the Marketing Cloud to understand the needs of their 120m users on a daily basis.

 When I hear that many executives in 2015 feel overwhelmed and under-prepared for the challenges that they face, it’s not surprising if you are faced with millions of mentions of your brand each day and thousands of customer journeys to successfully navigate.
 But if you can use technology to filter out the noise, and then segment those huge audiences into engaged communities of 150 or so, your job starts to feel a whole lot easier.